rhythmthief/csci_3308_project/README.md

 Team 3 Final Project

 Deployment:
- ./deployDB.sh #Creates a postgres DB and populates it with views
+ ./deployDB.sh #Creates a postgres DB and populates it with tables and views